couchbaselabs/docs-ng/content/couchbase-manual-2.0/views-and-indexes.markdown

 the reduction function) are executed, and after the items in the view output have been sorted.

+When specifying keys to the selection mechanism, the key must be expressed in the form of a JSON value.
+For example, when specifying a single key, a string must be literald ("string").

-**Unhandled:** `[:unknown-tag :important]` When specifying the key selection through a parameter, the keys must match the format of the keys emitted by the view.
+When specifying the key selection through a parameter, the keys must match the format of the keys emitted by the view.
 Compound keys, for example where an array or hash has been used in the emitted key structure, the supplied selection value should also be an array or a hash.

 The following selection types are supported: